 List 3–5 good general references to your field and the research topic you worked on.
 These references should be as accessible as possible to a general audience, but can go into more depth than your article.

 Write several sentences about the author (you) and the circumstances of your research.
 (Was it funded by a SURF or Amgen?
 What lab did you work in?)
 Thank any research mentors and others who contributed to the success of your research.

 Write interesting and catchy titles and section headings; for example, instead of “Conclusions,” consider “What’s the big picture?”
 These will make your article stand out to the reader and will increase the chances that your article is selected for publication.

-Font style and size and other article formatting details are flexible; we ultimately submit articles to a graphic artist for formatting, so readability by an editor is the main concern for a submitted article.
+Font style and size and other article formatting details are flexible; we ultimately publish online, so readability by an editor is the main concern for a submitted article.